Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases: Acknowledgments

 \section{Acknowledgments}

 We thank Qi Zhou and Qiyu Liang for discussions.
-This work was supported in part by the NSF (Grant \# PHY-2409591), the W. M. Keck Foundation, the DOE QuantISED program through the Fermilab Quantum Consortium, and the AFOSR (FA9550-22-1-0327).
-This material is also based upon work supported by the US National Science Foundation under Grant No. PHY-2110030, PHY-2408988 and DMS-2204702 (P.G.K.).
-S.I.M. acknowledges support from the Missouri University of Science and Technology, Department of Physics, Startup fund.
+This work (H.T., S.B., R.L., and C.-L.H) was supported in part by the NSF (Grant \# PHY-2409591), the W. M. Keck Foundation, the DOE QuantISED program through the Fermilab Quantum Consortium, and the AFOSR (FA9550-22-1-0327).
+This research was also based upon work (P.G.K.) supported by the NSF (Grant \# PHY-2110030, PHY-2408988, and DMS-2204702) and the Simons Foundation (SFI-MPS-SFM-00011048), and was partly conducted while P.G.K. was visiting the Okinawa Institute of Science and Technology through the Theoretical Sciences Visiting Program, and Seoul National University through the Fulbright Program.
+S.I.M. acknowledges support from the Missouri University of Science and Technology, Department of Physics, Startup fund and the Army research office under Award number W911NF-26-1-A043.